About me

 I am a second-year PhD candidate at the Relational ML Lab, supervised by Dr. Rebekka Burkholz, at the CISPA Helmholtz Center for Information Security in Saarland, Germany.

 My research addresses generalization challenges in graph learning, particularly by studying the dual role of input graphs as both data and computation structures, and the effects of modifying them under different criteria.
-The work has been published at NeurIPS and ICLR, and presented at multiple talks: HAICON, Cohere4AI, NetSci.
+The work has been published at NeurIPS and ICLR, and presented at multiple talks.

 Background

 I hold two degrees in Mathematics and Computer Science from Universidad Complutense de Madrid, and I received the prestigious postgraduate fellowship from la Caixa Foundation in 2022.
-This allowed me to study a master’s at Strathclyde in Glasgow, UK, where I was awarded the Best Overall Performance Prize.
-I annually participate in organizing the European Girls’ Mathematical Olympiad (EGMO) as part of the IT team.
-I was featured in the Nova 111 Student List 2023 (top 10 under 25 in Computer Science in Spain).
-I was selected to attend the 9th Heidelberg Laureate Forum 2022, where I was also personally interviewed.
-Finally, I once published a LaTeX package, ddphonism, which is included in MikTeX and the TeXLive Music bundle.
+This allowed me to study a master’s at Strathclyde in the UK, where I was awarded the Best Overall Performance Prize.
+I have been featured in the Nova 111 Student List 2023 (top 10 under 25 in Computer Science in Spain) and selected for the 9th Heidelberg Laureate Forum 2022, where I was also interviewed.
+Beyond research, I annually contribute to the European Girls’ Mathematical Olympiad (EGMO) as a permanent member of the IT team.
+I also developed the LaTeX package ddphonism, which is included in MikTeX and the TeXLive Music bundle.

 News